-Open Admin > Local functions > RingCentral API.
+1. Open Admin > Local functions > RingCentral API.

-- 2. Enter manually the API server address (URL) under Server address, including the port, if port is not the default https port. - · Default: empty - 3.
-Check the option Sync call log.
-When the option to sync the call log from the API is enabled, the phone will stop logging calls locally.
-When enabled for the first time, the phone will clear the local call log and delete all call history data from existing conversations.
-If disabled again, the local call logging is resumed.
+- 2. Enter manually the API server address (URL) under Server address, including the port, if port is not the default https port. - Default: empty - 3.
+Check the option Sync call log (see "On syncing contacts" → page 250).
+When the option to sync the call log from the API is enabled, the phone will download a full copy of the contacts and disable the locally stored contacts.
+If disabled again, the local call logging is resumed. - 4.
+Click Submit.

-The connection to the API server is done via TLS and will use the existing mechanisms for validating the connection by using a new RingCentral API specific authentication policy (see "RingCentral certificates" $\rightarrow$ page 242.
+The connection to the API server is done via TLS and will use the existing mechanisms for validating the connection by using a new RingCentral API specific authentication policy (see "RingCentral certificates" → page 251.